Single-particle versus many-body phase coherence in an interacting Fermi gas

-Here, we analyse the interplay between the quantum coherence of each single particle and the interaction effects leading to a many-body quantum coherence.
-To this end, in analogy with bosonic protocols, we study a degenerate interacting Fermi gas confined in a ring-shaped potential and pierced by an effective magnetic flux.
+While the features mentioned above do provide specific aspects for single particle and many-body quantum coherence, their interplay in interacting many-body systems remains unclear \cite{leggett1991concept,leggett2006quantum}.
+In this paper, we operatively track the aforementioned interplay through a single protocol, the expansion dynamics of an interacting Fermi gas, that is well within the current state of the art of the cold atoms research field\cite{cai2021persistent,del2022imprinting}.
+To this end, we study a degenerate interacting Fermi gas confined in a ring-shaped potential and pierced by an effective magnetic flux.
 Because of the effective magnetic flux, a current is imprinted on the degenerate gas.
-Such system is let to interfere with a second gas placed at the center of the ring.
-The proposed protocol provides a step forward towards the realization of the full counting statistics for the system's particle density fluctuations\cite{belzig2007density,staudenmayer2008density}.
+In analogy with bosonic protocols \cite{haug2018readout,castin1997relative,eckel2014interferometric,corman2014quench,mathew2015self}, such system is let to interfere with a second degenerate gas placed at the center of the ring.
+In the following, we consider the gas in the center to be composed by two fermions with opposite spins.
+We stress that the density of the gas in the center does not affect qualitatively our results.
+Next, we study the entire time evolution of such expansion.
 Despite the similarity in the schemes, we shall see that the fermionic interferograms are markedly different from the bosonic ones.
-We shall see that our scheme allows to probe the nature of the one-body phase coherence as well as the many-body quantum coherence in a single protocol.
+We show that the particles phase coherence emerges in the intermediate times interference images, displaying characteristic dislocations (see dashed lines in Fig.\ref{Full_Interference}d) due to Fermi sphere effects.
+On the other hand, the many-body coherence, exemplified by pairing correlations and off-diagonal-long-range order (ODLRO), ie long-ranged spatial coherence \cite{RevModPhys.34.694}, emerge at long times in the density-density correlators.
+The response of the many-body coherence to magnetic field arises as a step-wise dependence of the density-density correlators on the magnetic field.

-\paragraph*{\bf{Methods.}} We consider a gas of $N$ degenerate fermions confined in a lattice ring comprised of $N_s$ sites and pierced by an effective magnetic flux induced by an artificial gauge field.
-Such effective magnetic flux can be applied in several ways, for example by stirring the condensate, by phase imprinting or by two-photon Raman transitions \cite{dalibard2011colloquium}.
+\paragraph*{{Model.}} We consider a gas of $N$ degenerate fermions confined in a ring lattice of radius $R$ comprised of $N_s$ sites and pierced by an effective magnetic flux $\Omega$ induced by an artificial gauge field.
+Such effective magnetic flux can be applied in several ways, for example by stirring the gas, by phase imprinting or by two-photon Raman transitions \cite{dalibard2011colloquium}.
 The system is described by the Hubbard Hamiltonian in a one-dimensional ($1d$) ring-shaped spatial geometry